cargo-lambda/cargo-lambda-cdk/README.md

 ## Docker

-To force bundling in a docker container even if `Cargo Lambda` is available in your environment, set the `forceDockerBundling` prop to `true`.
+To force bundling in a docker container even if `Cargo Lambda` is available in your environment, set the `forcedDockerBundling` prop to `true`.
 This is useful if you want to make sure that your function is built in a consistent Lambda compatible environment.

+By default, these constructs use `ghcr.io/cargo-lambda/cargo-lambda` as the image to build with.
 Use the `bundling.dockerImage` prop to use a custom bundling image:

 ```ts
 import { RustFunction } from 'cargo-lambda-cdk';